MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  6 │
     =#

-Julia language aggregates, such as `mean`, can be easily lifted.
-DataKnots automatically converts the plural query parameter into the vector argument required by the native aggregate.
+Julia functions taking a vector argument, such as `mean`, can be easily lifted.
+DataKnots automatically converts a plural query parameter into the vector argument.

     using Statistics
     Mean(X) = mean.(X)